The Truth About Cholesterol

 Red Wine Extract

 Hardly a month goes by without a research paper extolling the virtues of red wine.
 Researchers have now found a substance called saponin in red wine, a glucose-based plant compound that is found in the waxy skin of grapes.
-Saponins are believed to work by binding to and preventing the absorption of cholesterol.
+Saponins are believed to work by binding to and preventing the absorption of lipid balance.

 Lecithin